ni/automotive-camera-module-reference/docs/reference/hardware/automotive-camera-module-variants.md

 | PXIe-1487 SerDes       | NI PXIe-1487 (4 In/4 Out - 9295A/9296A SerDes - KU11P) | NI PXIe-1487 (4 In 4 Out - KU11P) | [20.6](#compat-note)    | 0x7A87     | 1487_4I_4O  |

 <a id="compat-note"></a>
-> (\*) Full details on hardware and OS compatibility can be found [here on ni.com](https://www.ni.com/en-us/support/documentation/compatibility/21/ni-hardware-and-operating-system-compatibility.html)
+> (\*) Full details on hardware and OS compatibility can be found [here](https://www.ni.com/en-us/support/documentation/compatibility/21/ni-hardware-and-operating-system-compatibility.html) on ni.com.

 ---